Example1

 async def hardware(self)

-To run a continuous long running loop, typically sending data to the client.
-Like all async tasks, this should be non blocking, so typically should include a call to await asyncio.sleep() in its loop.
+This runs when the driver or server asyncrun() method is called and is typically used to run a continuous long running task to send data to the client.
+Like all async tasks, this should be non blocking, so generally should include a call to await asyncio.sleep() in its loop.